Photo Gallery: White Kitchens

 At the back of designer Sarah Callanan’s loft, the all-white kitchen is softened by a new granite counter and an existing raw-wood beam, which also serves as display for a unique vintage coach house lantern.

-Homeowner and stylist Sasha Seymour’s kitchen is a true showpiece with a fireplace oven and double fridges.
+Homeowner Sasha Seymour’s kitchen is a true showpiece with a fireplace oven and double fridges.
 Light pours in from an oversized skylight, illuminating the brass hardware.
 As Sasha prepares dinner, her dog Cleo happily pads around on herringbone wood floors that look as though they belong in a pre-war New York apartment or Parisian pied-à-terre.

 Sasha’s kitchen is a true showpiece.
 She had initially planned to clad the open shelves in brass but decided to use the material for the kickplates instead.
 The unlacquered brass hardware was found in vintage shops and on eBay.